dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 <b>top_tier_router = None :</b> : This parameter is <b>NOT</b> used in this demonstration.
 Since because in this example a new Tier 1 Gateway os provisioned by NCP for this K8S cluster.
 However if an existing Tier 1 Gateway is intended to be used then this parameter can point out to an existing Tier 1 Gateway' s UUID.
 With this option the K8S cluster can be collapsed down to a single Tier 1 Gateway.
 However do keep in mind that the existing Tier 1 Gateway should have SR component in place (meaning that it should be associated with an Edge Cluster already)

-external_ip_pools_lb = K8S-LB-Pool : This setting defines from which IP pool each K8S service, which is configured with Type : Load Balancer, will allocate its IP from.
+<b>external_ip_pools_lb = K8S-LB-Pool :</b> This setting defines from which IP pool each K8S service, which is configured with Type : Load Balancer, will allocate its IP from.

 <b>overlay_tz = 26683c3a-928d-4416-8c61-e248ab788cd5 :</b> The UUID of the existing overlay transport zone that will be used for creating new segments for K8S namespaces and Pod networking.